jfasch/jfasch-home/trainings/material/soup/python_0330_strings_encoding/topic.rst

 * Unicode is a set of numbers, not a concrete encoding

 .. code-block:: python
-   :caption: ``ö'' is obviously multibyte in UTF-8
+   :caption: "ö" is obviously multibyte in UTF-8

    >>> joerg.encode('utf-8')
    b'J\xc3\xb6rg'

 .. code-block:: python
-   :caption: ``ö'' is unknown in China
+   :caption: "ö" is unknown in China

    >>> joerg.encode('big5')
    Traceback (most recent call last):